konka-bptl-tech/notes/ullagallu-devops/docker/index.md

 # Docker
 ### Day-1
+- Compute evolution
+  - physical,virtual machines,containers
-- What is Docker and Why
+  - difference between virtual machines and containers
+  - Benefits of containers
-- What is Containerization and container
+- What is docker
-- Mutability & Immutability
-- Docker Architecture
+- Docker Atchitecture
 - Docker Basic Commands
 - Container LifeCycle
-- Namespaces and cGroups
 ### Day-2
+- What is Docker Image and AMI
-- Dockerfile instructions
+- Dockerfile and instructions
-- Project Dockerization
-- Docker volumes
-- Docker Netwroking
+- Docker Layers and Best practices

 ### Day-3
 - Docker Compose[create the project using docker compose]
 - Docker Best practices